 Developing faculty consensus to strengthen student learning

 David W. Marshall, Natasha A. Jankowski, & Terry Vaughan III

 Table of Contents

-Introduction3
+Introduction 3

-Reaching Consensus
+Reaching Consensus 4

-Fostering Faculty-led Cross-Institution Discussions5
+Fostering Faculty-led Cross-Institution Discussions 5

-Learning-Focused Transfer and Pathway Conversations7
+Learning-Focused Transfer and Pathway Conversations 7

 Expanded Conversations on Educational Redesign

-and Assessment8
+and Assessment 8

-Student Focused and Employer Engaged9
+Student Focused and Employer Engaged 9

-Common Misconceptions and Challenges10
+Common Misconceptions and Challenges 10

-Final Thoughts11
+Final Thoughts 11

-References
+References 13

-Appendix A: Tuning Projects in the United States15
+Appendix A: Tuning Projects in the United States 15

 NILOA Mission

 The National Institute for Learning Outcomes Assessment's (NILOA) primary objective is to discover and disseminate the ways that academic programs and institutions can productively use assessment data internally to inform and strengthen undergraduate education, and externally to communicate with policy makers, families, and other stakeholders.

+Abstract

+The Tuning impact study explores the intended outcomes of Tuning as well as the assumptions behind the benefits of engaging in a Tuning process.
+In this report, outcomes from the work of Tuning in the United States from 2009-2016 are explored.
+Findings address the process of reaching consensus, faculty cross-institution collaborations, implications for transfer and pathways, educational redesign and assessment, and student and employer engagement.

 Please cite as: